 - Reduce stress: Stress, through the action of corticotropin hormone, can activate your mast cells and cause them to destabilize and release mediators.

 - One of the best resources for how to deal with histamine and mast cell activation through nutrition and supplementation is the website and Facebook posts by Yasmina Ykelenstam www.healinghistamine.com.

 It can be incredibly discouraging to feel so sick for so long and not find any answers.
 It is my hope that we continue to learn more about multisystem conditions such as MCAS and spread useful information so it may end up in the hands of those suffering.

-Share this article with friends and family to help spread the word about mast cell activation syndrome.
+Share this article with friends and family to help spread the word about mast cell activation syndrome and histamine blockers.
 They may discover it’s more than allergies that’s keeping them down.